TULiberalArts/Geography-and-Urban-Studies/pages/resources.md

 **Q: How do I officially declare my major or change my major?**

-A: If you are a Liberal Arts student and you wish to declare a GUS or ES major or minor, you must submit a Declaration/Change of Major Form, which can be obtained from the [Academic Advising and Professional Development Center](http://www.cla.temple.edu/advising).
+A: If you are a Liberal Arts student and you wish to declare a GUS or ES major or minor, you must submit a Declaration/Change of Major Form, which can be obtained from the [Center for Academic Advising and Professional Development](http://www.cla.temple.edu/advising).

 **Q: I am not currently enrolled in the College of Liberal Arts (maybe in Communication, Science and Technology, Business, Tyler, etc.) and want to change my major.
 How can I join GUS or ES?**